juliejules12/E-commerce-Database/README.md

 🧑‍🤝‍🧑 Teamwork

 This project was completed by Group 276 as part of a database design assignment.
-Responsibilities were shared among members for schema design, sample data generation, ERD visualization, and documentation.
+Responsibilities were shared among members for schema design, sample data generation, ERD visualization and documentation.